learntheropes/whatsapp-nitro-server/README.md

-A simple unjs/nitro server to send and receive Whatsapp chat messages.
+A unjs/nitro server to send and receive Whatsapp chat messages.

 ## Instructions